jazzband/django-mongonaut/docs/configuration.rst

 That's it!
 Now you can view, add, edit, and delete your MongoDB models!

 .. note:: You will notice a difference between how and `django.contrib.admin` and `django-mongonaut` do configuration.
 The former associates the configuration class with the model object via a registration utility, and the latter does so by adding the configuration class as an attribute of the model object.

+More details and features are available in the API reference document.